 ECU stands for Engine Control Unit and ECM for Engine Control Module.
 Both are the same.
 ECU/ECM is also a generic term for any Electronic Control Unit/Module respectively.

 Engine Control Unit:

 The Electronic Control Unit contains hardware and software.
 The printed circuit board (PCB) of the ECU consists of a micro-controller chip or the CPU (Central Processing Unit).
 The software is stored on the micro-controller or chips on the PCB.
 It is possible to re-program the ECU by updating the software or by replacing chips.
 All the engine sensors send data inputs by the way of electrical signals to the ECU.
-The ECU, in turn, controls various actuators, ignition timing, and variable valve timing etc.
+The ECU, in turn, controls various actuators, ignition timing, and variable valve timing, etc.

 How an ECU Works?

 Based on this data input, the ECU precisely calculates and delivers the ideal air-fuel mixture.
 It also regulates the idle speed of the engine and limits the top speed of a vehicle.
 This system is also widely referred to as an ‘Electronic Engine Management System’ or the EMS.
-Furthermore, it is possible to customize the modern day ECUs to suit different vehicular applications and varying customer demands.
+Furthermore, it is possible to customize the modern-day ECUs to suit different vehicular applications and varying customer demands.
 In addition, some cars have an individual ‘Control Module’ for all major systems.
-A modern car has following individual Control Modules which control the respective systems.
+A modern car has following individual Control Modules that control the respective systems.

 An Engine Control Unit connects to all the individual Electronic Control Modules (ECMs).
 A modern-day car consists of more than one Control Modules, each exclusive for every major system which improves the performance.
-The manufacturers seldom refer to these systems as car's computers since these are multiple computers as opposed to single one.
+The manufacturers seldom refer to these systems as car's computers since these are multiple computers as opposed to a single one.